ace-lectures/mutation-demo/README.md

 ## Step 7: Introducing other mutations

 It is now possible to introduce more mutators inside our framework, using the `Finder` and `Rewriter` abstractions defined previously.
-We will assess that the `Finder's and `Rewriter's' APIs are generic enough and can be reused by different `Mutator's.
+We will assess that the `Finder`s and `Rewriter`s' APIs are generic enough and can be reused by different `Mutator`s.

 Here are some example of `Mutator's that can be defined using our framework: